axiomhq/axiom-cloudwatch-forwarder/README.md

 ## Filtering CloudWatch log groups

-The Subscriber and Unsubscriber stacks allow you to filter the log groups by one or a combination of names, regex pattern and a prefix.
-Basically, You can whitelist a number of log groups.
-If you don't specify any filter, the stack will subscribe to all log groups.
-If a log group matches one of the filters, it will be subscribed to.
+The _Subscriber_ and _Unsubscriber_ stacks allow you to filter the log groups by a combination of names, prefix, and regular expression.

+If no filters are specified, the stacks will subscribe to or unsubscribe from all log groups.
+You can also whitelist a specific set of log groups using filters in the CloudFormation stack parameters.

+The log group names, prefix, and regular expression filters included are additive, meaning the union of all provided inputs will be matched.

 ### Example

-Let's assume we have this list of log groups:
+Assume we have the following list of log groups:

 ```
 /aws/lambda/function-foo